petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nestedfields-to-query-related-entries.md

 {bdg-secondary}`Available Liferay 7.4 U69+/GA69+`

-With custom object APIs, you can use the `nestedFields` parameter to return multiple levels of related objects in a single GET request.
-To do this, you must pass the relationship names you want to include in the query.
+With custom object APIs, you can use the `nestedFields` parameter to return multiple levels of related object entries in a single GET request.
+To do this, you must pass the `nestedFields` parameter with the relationship names you want to include in the query, separating each relationship with a comma: `nestedFields=[firstObjectRelationship],[secondObjectRelationship]`.
 If the relationships span multiple levels, set the `nestedFieldsDepth` parameter to the depth you need.
 You can include up to five levels (e.g., `nestedFieldsDepth=5`).

 <!--By default, `nestedFields` returns a single page of the first 20 nested items.
 To change how many items are returned, use the `pageCount` parameter: `[fieldName].pageCount=[number]`.-->